Arslanshanii/Band-Generator/README.md

 - Enter the world of unique band names by submitting the form on the homepage!

 ## Customization
-Feel free to customize the application by adding more adjectives and nouns to the adj array.
+Feel free and customize the application by adding more adjectives and nouns to the adj array.
 This will expand the range of possible band names.

 ## Acknowledgments
 This application was built with Express.js, a fast, unopinionated, minimalist web framework for Node.js.